einargs/esca/README.md

 ### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `npm run build-prod` script to create a production build.

 ### Running unit tests